 Welcome!
 If you’re on the BreweryJobs.com website and reading this, then you must be seeking a new opportunity in the craft brewing industry.

-Looking for a new job can be an exciting time, but it can also seem to be a daunting task.
+Looking for brewery jobs can be an exciting time, but it can also seem to be a daunting task.
 In a series of articles, I’ll be providing some tips and tricks to help you with your job search.
 Today I’ll be focusing on an overview of the entire process, and then I will be breaking it down step by step.
 One thing you do need to realize is that getting a job IS a job.
 It takes some time and effort.

 You may have heard that proper planning prevents poor performance.